Shozin Fukui

-Shozin Fukui (福居ショウジン, Fukui Shōjin) is a Japanese film director and screenwriter, known as a modern expert of the Cyberpunk genre.
+Shozin Fukui (福居ショウジン, Fukui Shōjin) was a Japanese film director and screenwriter.
+He was best known for his contributions to the cyberpunk genre.

+Life and career

+While attending university, Fukui worked for a video company shooting live performances.
+During this time he produced three short films: Chaser of the Ranger, Scourge of Blood and Metal Days.

-Shozin Fukui has produced six experimental shorts---Scourge of Blood, Metal Days, Gerorisuto, Caterpillar, S-94 and The Hiding---along with two full-length films, 964 Pinocchio and the "truly bizarre" Rubber's Lover.
-(964 Pinocchio is often compared to the cyberpunk classic Tetsuo: The Iron Man.)
+In total: Fukui produced six experimental shorts—Scourge of Blood, Metal Days, Gerorisuto, Caterpillar, S-94 and The Hiding—along with two full-length films, 964 Pinocchio (1991) and Rubber's Lover (1996).
+964 Pinocchio is often compared to the cyberpunk classic Tetsuo: The Iron Man (1989) directed by Shinya Tsukamoto.

-Excluding Metal Days, Shozin Fukui's movies were widely available, having been issued on DVD by Unearthed Films.
+Excluding Metal Days, Fukui's films were widely available, having been issued on DVD by Unearthed Films.
 However, these releases have since gone out of print.
 Fukui has released four films since then, Onne, Den-Sen, The Hiding, and S-94.

-Shozin Fukui worked as Assistant Director during Shinya Tsukamoto's Tetsuo: The Iron Man.
-Many fans and critics consider Fukui's aesthetic to be different enough from Tsukamoto's for Fukui's films to stand on their own, even considering the extremely deep similarities.
+Fukui worked as an assistant director during Tsukamoto's Tetsuo: The Iron Man.
+Many fans and critics consider Fukui's aesthetic to be different enough from Tsukamoto's for Fukui's films to stand on their own, even considering their thematic similarities.

-Career

-While attending University, Fukui worked for a video company shooting live performances.
-During his time as a student, he also produced three short films: Chaser of the Ranger (considered lost media), Scourge of Blood and Metal Days.
+Fukui died on 2 April 2026.
+This came shortly after his production company, Honekoubou, resumed their activity in 2025 to organize a retrospective of the director's filmography.
+The retrospective included two screenings of Metal Days, a film that has long been sought after by fans due to its unavailability.